-Child Care Development Block Grants increase the availability and quality of early childhood programs in public schools and colleges/universities.
+Child Care and Development Fund Grants increase the availability and quality of early childhood programs in public schools and colleges/universities.
 These grants fund teacher training/professional development, program improvements, or can be used to increase the availability of child care in school-based settings to make child care more accessible for teen parents.
 The CCDBG is also used to supplement funding for child care assistance in Missouri.

-Number of Children Served 2018-2019 (categories not mutually exclusive) Low Income Children: 359Special Needs: 136Child Care Assistance: 122 WWW.MOBUDGET.ORG ✓ @MISSOURIBUDGET f /MOBUDGET 314-833-5111
+Number of Children Served 2020-2021 (projected, categories not mutually exclusive) Low Income Children: 272 Special Needs: 147 Child Care Assistance: 76 f /MOBUDGET

+WWW.MOBUDGET.ORG

+■ @MISSOURIBUDGET